8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 {!! data !!}

 For this paycheck, short-term assets were down the farthest compared to its target (not including the S&P 500 fund).
-I reduced my regular investment amount by about half; wasn’t enough to place any orders.
+I reduced my regular investment amount by about half; it wasn’t enough to place any orders.
 I put away for the future Roth [.Individual Retirement Account](IRA) contribution in savings.
 I was able to reduce the amount going to the [.Health Savings Account](HSA) by a couple of dollars due to contributions to date.
 I sent the standard percentage to the tax-prep account.
 And the suggested transfer to the runway.

 It’s been a while since I discussed where each fund is compared to its target; the list above is an aggregate of the funds.
 Let’s talk fund allocations!
 (In a [later section](#fund-allocations) because it got longer than anticipated.)

 I changed the future target mix in my 401k to the S&P 500 index fund to be 100 percent.

+I received some dividends and was able to place some orders; only 2 market orders were executed.

 ## Fund allocations